ably-labs/cursors-everywhere/README.md

 ```

 This level of detail could significantly enhance the shared cursor experience, providing more precise and meaningful cursor positions.

-**Insert Image Here:** An annotated screenshot showing a web page with interactive elements marked with unique identifiers would be useful here.

 ### 2. Mapping Elements Across Different Views